wtechgo/vidhop-android/readme.md

 playlist, the same happens for each video while also saving channel metadata.
 It's also possible to fetch **only** the metadata of a video, channel or playlist.

-**The metadata is what makes application powerful** as VidHop provides functions for users to query their collected metadata using search words or sentences.
+**The metadata is what makes the application powerful** as VidHop provides functions for users to query their collected metadata using search words or sentences.
 Effectively, VidHop will look for the search word in video titles and descriptions though the metadata contains other useful data like video, channel and thumbnail URLs.
 File extensions include mp4 ( video), json (metadata) and jpg (thumbnails).

-Finally, VidHop provides many utilities for day-to-day use such as keeping a history, renaming of downloaded files, inspect video specs of files and URLs, remove the last download or play it...
+Finally, VidHop provides many utilities for day-to-day use such as keeping a history, renaming of downloaded files, add custom metadata (vh_summary, vh_speakers, vh_categories,...), inspect video specs of files and URLs, remove the last download or play it...

 ## Technical Information

-VidHop is in essence a collection of bash scripts users load in terminal via `bash.bashrc` or by calling the loader `. vidhop` or `source vidhop`. `bash.bashrc is the Termux equivalent of `.bashrc` in Linux.
+VidHop is in essence a collection of bash scripts that users load in their terminal via `bash.bashrc` (the Termux equivalent of `~/.bashrc` in Linux), or manually by sourcing the loader with `. vidhop` or `source vidhop`.

 We enable a terminal in Android by installing [Termux from F-Droid](https://f-droid.org/en/packages/com.termux/).
 Installing Termux from Google Play is not recommended as this is an [old version](https://www.xda-developers.com/termux-terminal-linux-google-play-updates-stopped/).